+Though many remote workers think working from home is more amazing than sliced bread, a lot of employers are still on the fence.
 Employers worry about effectively managing their teams, retaining employees, and meeting business objectives.
 Even those who experience cost savings know that managing virtual staff can pose unique challenges.

-Communication is the number one issue in most work environments—not just among remote teams.
+Communication is the number one issue in most work environments — not just among remote teams.
 However, varying time zones and flexible schedules can wreak havoc on workflow and team collaboration.
 According to Buffer’s State of Remote Work 2018, 21% of survey respondents agreed that communication is one their biggest struggles, yet 43% stated that a flexible schedule was their favorite perk.
 Thus, employers need to step in and provide enough structure and leadership to set the tone for communication among their staff.

-How to Improve Communication Among Remote Teams
+Tips for Improving Communication Among Remote Teams

 Tools and processes are only as good as the people who use them.
 Therefore, to create a powerhouse team, you first need to hire the right people for the job.
 Of course, skills and applicable experience are essential, but also check for “soft skills” and observe the way candidates communicate throughout the hiring process.
 Then, experiment with different communication tools that work best for your amazing people.
 Ask for team member input and honor their preferences to the best of your ability.

 Project management is hard enough, and it can seem impossible when team members are dispersed across the nation or globe.
 However, depending on your industry and types of projects, fantastic online tools exist to align team members, assign tasks, track progress, and make changes.
 If you already use a software application to manage projects for in-office teams, you’ll have no problem managing remote employees with the same tools.